eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 1. **Global Weighted Virtual Time (vtime) Mode:** Prioritizes tasks based on their virtual time, allowing for fair scheduling across different workloads.
 2. **FIFO (First-In-First-Out) Mode:** Simple queue-based scheduling where tasks are executed in the order they arrive.

-### Use Case and Suitability

 scx_simple is particularly effective on single-socket CPUs with a uniform L3 cache topology.
 While the global FIFO mode can handle many workloads efficiently, it's essential to note that saturating threads might overshadow less active ones.
 Therefore, scx_simple is best suited for environments where a straightforward scheduling policy meets the performance and fairness requirements.

-### Production Readiness

-While scx_simple is minimalistic, it can be deployed in production settings under the right conditions:

-- **Hardware Constraints:** Best suited for systems with single-socket CPUs and uniform cache architectures.
-- **Workload Characteristics:** Ideal for workloads that don't require intricate scheduling policies and can benefit from simple FIFO or weighted vtime scheduling.
+While scx_simple is minimalistic, it can be deployed in production settings under the right conditions.
+It is best suited for systems with single-socket CPUs and uniform cache architectures.
+Additionally, it is ideal for workloads that don't require intricate scheduling policies and can benefit from simple FIFO or weighted vtime scheduling.

-## Diving into the Code: Kernel and User-Space Analysis
+## Into the Code: Kernel and User-Space Analysis

 Let's explore how scx_simple is implemented both in the kernel and user-space.
 We'll start by presenting the complete code snippets and then break down their functionalities.